DavidsonGroup/longread_denovo_benchmark/README.md

 3. SQANTI3 analysis of *de novo* transcriptome
 4. BUSCO analysis using genome corrected *de novo* transcriptome
 5. Salmon quantification of pooled samples using *de novo* transcriptome
+6. (Optional) Oarfish quantification of pooled samples or single-cell using *de novo* transcriptome
-6. Corset clustering of *de novo* transcriptome
+7. Corset clustering of *de novo* transcriptome
-7. Salmon quantification of individual samples using *de novo* transcriptome
+8. Salmon quantification of individual samples using *de novo* transcriptome

 ## Summarise metric and differential analysis in R
 [Code for summarising and DE analysis](R/)

-We then performed DE analysis (DGE, DTE, DTU) using the count matrix from step 7.
+We then performed DE analysis (DGE, DTE, DTU) using the count matrix from step 8 for bulk RNAseq, and from step 6 for single-cell analysis (clustering and pseudobulking first).

 ## Generate plot